valentraverso/crypto-domain/README.md

 ## Features 💊
 <img src="img/readme/mainPage.png"><br><br>
 - LOG IN / SIGN UP <br><br>
 This is where you can Log in and Sign up.
 You must be 18+ and only one email.
-There can't be 2 users with the same email.
+There can't be 2 users with the same email.<br><br>
 <img src="img/readme/login.png"><br>
 <img src="img/readme/signUpPage.png"><br><br>
 - EDIT INFORMATION <br><br>
 In this page you can change the value of your First and Last Name.
-It get stored in the DB.
+It get stored in the DB.<br><br>
 <img src="img/readme/editPage.png">
 - WALLET <br><br>
 In your "Dashboard" you can check how much money you have as well as how much of the different crypto coins you have.
 There's a dynamic doughnut chart and also a regultar dynamic chart that updates every time you refresh the site. <br>
-You can also add funds.
+You can also add funds.<br><br>
 <img src="img/readme/dynamicDoughnut.png"><br>
 <img src="img/readme/dynamicChart.png"><br><br>
 - BUY <br><br>
 Here you can buy all the different crypto coins with your funds.
-There's validations if you don't have enough funds and confirmation popups.
+There's validations if you don't have enough funds and confirmation popups. <br><br>
 <img src="img/readme/buyPage.png"><br><br>
 - SELL <br><br>
-Here you can sell to the "Admin" all the different crypto currencies you have and funds are added directly into your account.
+Here you can sell to the "Admin" all the different crypto currencies you have and funds are added directly into your account.<br><br>
 <img src="img/readme/sellPage.png"><br><br>
 - TRANSFER <br><br>
 In this page you can transfer any cryto currency to any user in the website.